lumail/lumail/README.md

 lumail2
 =======

 This repository contains a very primitive "email client".
 This is in quotes because right now the only thing that works is :

 * Listing Maildirs.
 * Listing Messages within a particular Maildir.
 * Viewing a single email-message.
+   * Viewing the attachments associated with that message.

 There is zero support for: